evvvvr/superserver/README.md

 Killing child services doesn't kill processes started by them: superserver only kills its children, but not grandchildren.

-There's a known race condition when using service's IO streams and calling `cmd.Wait` — [os/exec: data race between StdinPipe and Wait] (https://github.com/golang/go/issues/9307).
+There's a known race condition when using service's IO streams and calling `cmd.Wait` — [os/exec: data race between StdinPipe and Wait](https://github.com/golang/go/issues/9307).

 ## TODO
 * Better logging.